 Many are adopting cloud-based, third-party financial services that IDC expects will slash technology infrastructure costs by 25 percent in 2019.
 It’s a shrewd response to the current environment in which challengers can rapidly deliver competing financial services at lower cost because they are unencumbered by legacy business models or technologies.

 Orange Business provides banking customers with first-hand experience in the sector drawn from its Orange Money service, combined with global expertise in network and technology deployment.
 Cybersecurity is boosted by AI network traffic management solutions, such as those offered by Orange Cyberdefense.

 The disruption isn’t over yet

 New technologies, including artificial intelligence, biometrics and robot process automation (RPA), continue to disrupt the sector.

 Visa, Mastercard and South Africa’s First National Bank are all exploring the use of fingerprints to authorize card payments and ATM cash withdrawals.
 JPMorgan Chase has a solution that processes 12,000 credit agreements in seconds, rather than the 360,000 human hours such processing usually takes.
 Wealth management firms are using RPA to help advisors provide better advice with insights harvested from multiple data sources.
-Orange Business Services and Additiv offer a cloud-based RPA solution for this.
+Orange Business and Additiv offer a cloud-based RPA solution for this.

 Further out, incoming technologies – such as augmented reality or blockchain – mean digital transformation will continue, which means business agility and partnerships are essential to survive and thrive in the rapidly changing banking industry.

-Orange Business Services offers cloud, API and network expertise and services to help financial service providers thrive in this digital transformation.
+Orange Business offers cloud, API and network expertise and services to help financial service providers thrive in this digital transformation.
 Read about what we have to offer.